Plumbing Basics for Landlords: Landscaping and Repairs

 Don’t wait until you have a serious plumbing problem at one of your properties.
 Plan for semi-regular inspections from a certified plumber so you can limit the likelihood of needing to shell out for those services.

-There is a lot to learn about plumbing as a key piece of your property’s infrastructure, but having even a general overview of the sorts of issues and projects you may encounter over the lifetime of your business as a property manager or landlord can help you prepare yourself and your pipes, implement a strong maintenance program to offset costs, and prevent unnecessary damage to your units.
+There is a lot to learn about plumbing as a key piece of your property’s infrastructure, but having even a general overview of the sorts of issues and projects you may encounter over the lifetime of your business as a property manager or landlord can help you prepare yourself and your pipes, implement a strong maintenance program to offset costs, prevent unnecessary damage to your units, and protect your potable drinking water.